-In this post, we’re going to share the pros and cons for 11 of the most popular SMTP services for reliable email marketing.
+In this post, we’re going to share the pros and cons of 10 of the most popular SMTP services for reliable email marketing.

-Email is an essential part of running a WordPress site, but WordPress by default uses PHP to send emails.
+Email is an essential part of running a WordPress website, but WordPress by default uses PHP to send emails.

 The problem is that a lot of shared hosting providers don’t configure PHP properly, or they’ve disabled it entirely to avoid abuse.